AresValley/Artemis-DB/static/288/description.md

-MD-674, also known as Wireline FSK, is a very old United States Military FSK Modem from the 1960's.
-Uses 85 Hz FSK shift.
-Speeds of 50 Bd, 75 Bd, 100 Bd, and 150 Bd have been logged.
-No longer seen today.
+MD-522 (Also known as MIL-M-55529A) is a synchronous FSK mode built into GRC-MD522 teletypewriter sets and used for wirelessly transmitting ASCII information.
+MD-522 has a narrowband, wideband, and diversity mode.